 If you thirst for music trivia, Hit Parade (Music History and Music Trivia) is the recommended podcast for you.

 Its host, Chris Molanphy, takes his expertise as pop-chart analyst and journalist in making the show pleasingly informative.
-Chris as the pop chart analyst said that he is working as a writer of “Why Is This Song No.1?” in Slate Magazine – the producer of Hit Parade.
+Chris also works as a writer for “Why is this Song No.1?” in Slate Magazine – the producer of Hit Parade.

 His way of presenting the topics through narrative essay is compelling and accurate.
-You will get drawn listening to him as you are made to imagine the story being told.
+You’ll be drawn to him, and as you listen your imagination wanders off unknowingly.

 He tells the tales of chart-topping songs, remarkable artists of the industry, and extraordinary events that shaped the music industry.

-The likes of Madonna, Miley Cyrus, and most recently a tribute podcast for the late Aretha Franklin to name a few are featured in this podcast.
+The likes of Madonna, Miley Cyrus, and most recently a tribute episode for the late Aretha Franklin, to name a few, are featured in this podcast.

-To get updates with this podcast, follow Chris Molanphy on Twitter (@cmolanphy) and visit his website http://chris.molanphy.com.
+To get updates on the podcast, follow Chris on Twitter.

 15. Déjà vu

-Déjà vu is one exciting podcast that focuses on the similarities of two artists from the different and distant period.
+Déjà vu is one exciting podcast that focuses on the similarities of two artists from different and distant periods.

 Déjà vu is an original podcast of Spotify and Genius and is hosted by Stereo Williams.

 Williams is a writer, editor, and a known veteran entertainment journalist.
-Every episode, Williams and his guest music experts discuss the connections of the current music stars to their so-called equivalent iconic star from the past.
+Every episode, Williams and his guest music experts discuss the connections of current music stars to their so-called equivalent music legends from the past.

 Their discussions are in-depth and very informative on a theoretical level.
-Their comparisons are based on the artists’ personality, musical background and the persona they portray.
+Their comparisons are based on the artists’ personalities, musical backgrounds and the personas they portray.

 16. And The Writer Is…